Beside the Mountain

 Healthy caramel in a pot with a whisk.

-Remove the sea salt almond butter caramel from heat and place it beside the popsicle molds.
+Step 4: Remove the sea salt almond butter caramel from the heat and place it beside the popsicle molds.

 Silicone popsicles mold filled with fudgesicles.